 In 1991, Phillips published some of his photographs in the book Notting Hill in the Sixties, starting to turn the tide in his recognition as a photographer.
 In two Museum of London’s exhibitions, Through London’s Eyes: Photographs by Charlie Phillips (2003) and Roots to Reckoning: the photography of Armet Francis, Neil Kenlock and Charlie Phillips (2005), subsequently played an important part in putting his images on the map.
 Phillips’ photographs now increasingly enjoy the attention they deserve and have in recent years been featured in a range of publications, exhibitions and collections.

-Check back later this month to learn how other photographers captured North Kensington over the 20th century, from Neil Kenlock, official photographer of the British Black Panthers, to Armet Francis, founder of Autograph ABP.
+Click here to learn how other photographers captured North Kensington over the 20th century, from Neil Kenlock, official photographer of the British Black Panthers, to Armet Francis, founder of Autograph ABP.

 Learn about the extraordinary culture that emerged in Sierra Leone from a mixture of black Londoners, freed slaves who fought for the British Empire, and liberated Africans.

 Going Beyond Documentary: experimental London photography

 The Beyond Documentary exhibition displayed amazing photography that charts the changing face of London.

 Rare stereoscopic daguerreotypes of Queen Victoria show the monarch embracing cutting-edge photographic technology.